 Giving your dog a healthy diet is an essential part of ensuring they live a long, happy life.
 But what do you do when your pup has missing teeth, or no teeth at all?
 Careful planning and preparation are key in making sure your canine companion stays well-fed.

 There are many reasons why your dog could be missing multiple teeth or all of their teeth.
-Older dogs often suffer from tooth decay, but dogs of any can may need to have multiple teeth extracted due to periodontal disease.
+Older dogs often suffer from tooth decay, but dogs of any age may need to have multiple teeth extracted due to periodontal disease.

 Serving softened dry food helps ease your dog’s dietary transition, because it tastes exactly the same as the food they’re used to.
 You can even use a fork to mash up any chunks once you have given the kibble a chance to soften.

-Feeding Your Dog Canned Wet Food
+Canned Wet Food

 Be sure to check and make sure there are no large chunks in the canned food.
 If you find any chunks, use a fork to mash them up before serving.
 The most important thing is to make sure that your dog is getting enough food each day, as they may be less willing to eat for a short while after losing their teeth.
 Fortunately, almost all dogs eventually start eating normally, even after major oral surgery.

 Even if there are no teeth remaining, oral hygiene can help prevent infection in your dog’s mouth.
 The easiest way to accomplish this in a pet with no remaining teeth is by squirting a small amount of Chlorhexidine solution in each side of your dog’s mouth twice daily after meals.
 If there are some teeth remaining, you should brush them before squirting the chlorhexidine solution into the mouth.

 Whether your dog has teeth or not, you should be cleaning their mouth at least 3 times a week.
 However, daily oral hygiene is ideal for your pup.

 Veterinary Dentist in Montana